OlcayMeteOzdemir/prettier-config-core/README.md

 };
 ```

-If the file is not created automatically by any reason, simply create a `.prettierrc.js` file in the root of project and copy code above.
+If the file is not created automatically by any reason, simply create a `.prettierrc.cjs` file in the root of project and copy code above.

 ## Rule Override

-Add any rule you want to override to `.prettierrc.js` file.
+Add any rule you want to override to `.prettierrc.cjs` file.

 ```javascript
 module.exports = {